vmware/vic/docs/arch/vic-container-abstraction.md

 * **Layered filesystem** - not an absolute requirement for a container, but typically conflated in most implementations
 * **OS Kernel** - a dependency for the container executable to execute on, typically shared between containers

-The hypervisor in this mode provides hardware virtualization of the VM, one or more VMDKs providing local disk for the container host, one or more vNICs to provide network connectivity for the OS and possibly paravirtualization capabilities allowing the containers to directly access hypervisor infrastructure.
+The hypervisor in this mode provides hardware virtualization of the entire container host VM, one or more VMDKs providing local disk for the OS, one or more vNICs to provide network connectivity for the OS and possibly paravirtualization capabilities allowing the containers to directly access hypervisor infrastructure.

 #### The VIC model